1 PURPOSE OF OUR POLICY

 The Company offers the following different licensing options:

-(b) For Online Licences, the Company grants the Customer a perpetual, royalty-free, non-transferable, worldwide licence to reproduce, alter, crop, adapt and use the Visual Content produced for the Customer via Creatively Squared for its own commercial purposes for up to 1,000,000 online impressions, with such Visual Content being provided in 2048 pixel resolution.
+(a) For Online Licences, the Company grants the Customer a perpetual, royalty-free, non-transferable, worldwide licence to reproduce, alter, crop, adapt and use the Visual Content produced for the Customer via Creatively Squared for its own commercial purposes for unlimited online impressions, with such Visual Content being provided in 2048 pixel resolution.

-(c) For Full Licences, the Company grants the Customer a perpetual, royalty-free, non-transferable, worldwide licence to reproduce, alter, crop, adapt and use the Visual Content produced for the Customer via Creatively Squared for its own commercial purposes for up to 1,000,000 online impressions and up to 500,000 print reproductions, with such Visual Content being provided in no less than 3000 pixel resolution and, upon request, with appropriate model releases.
+(b) For High Resolution Licences, the Company grants the Customer a perpetual, royalty-free, non-transferable, worldwide licence to reproduce, alter, crop, adapt and use the Visual Content produced for the Customer via Creatively Squared for its own commercial purposes for unlimited online impressions and up to 5,000 print reproductions, with such Visual Content being provided in no less than 3000 pixel resolution and, upon request, with appropriate model releases.

 4.1 Single Campaign